 La Pedrera (Casa Mila)

 Commonly known as La Pedrera, Casa Mila is an iconic construction by creative genius Antonio Gaudi.
-It was his last civil work that Gaudi undertook before dedicating all his time to the assembly of La Sagrada Família.
-The building is a UNESCO World Heritage Site and demonstrates the signature style of Gaudi with elaborate designs, globular shapes, assorted sculptures, colourful tiles and intricate details.
+It was his last civil work before dedicating all his time to the assembly of La Sagrada Família.
+The building is a UNESCO World Heritage Site and demonstrates the signature style of Gaudi with elaborate designs, globular shapes, assorted sculptures, colourful tiles, and intricate details.
 Built between 1906 and 1912, the distinct architecture of La Pedrera and her counterparts was unconventional and unheard of in the popular Spanish architecture of the time.
 The remarkable building is now a cultural centre that organises a range of activities and hosts exhibitions of various kinds.
 Areas open to visitors include: the roof, providing lovely views and a close look at the weird and wonderful architectural elements on top of the building; the Espai Gaudi, an attic space dedicated to an exhibition on Gaudi's life and work; the La Pedrera Apartment, an area that recreates the home and lifestyle of a bourgeois Barcelona family in the early 20th century; and the spectacular courtyards and exhibition rooms of the first floor.
-Guided tours are available, in multiple languages, but these must be arranged in advance.
+Guided tours are available in multiple languages but these must be arranged in advance.